Arizona Medicaid is known as Arizona Health Care Cost Containment System (AHCCCS), which covers over 1.7 million people.

 Opioid Abuse Treatment Medications Covered By Medicaid

-The following medications are available to AHCCCS enrollees:
+The following medications are covered for AHCCCS enrollees:

 - methadone